Get E-Book

 }

 That is a local shutdown sketch.
-Production draining needs deadlines, readiness changes, supervisor contracts, HTTP semantics, and deployment behavior.
+Production draining needs deadlines, readiness changes, supervisor behavior, HTTP semantics, and deployment rules.
 Chapter 31 owns that.
-The node:net fact is smaller: closing the server stops accepts; connected sockets remain separate objects.
+The node:net fact is smaller - closing the server stops accepts, and connected sockets remain separate objects.

 Connection ownership should be explicit in raw net servers.
 Frameworks often hide this by owning the request lifecycle.
-A node:net server gives you the socket and steps away.
+A node:net server gives you the socket and lets your code decide what happens next.

-The simplest ownership rule is: the code that accepts the socket also registers the socket's terminal handlers.
+A clean ownership rule is this - the code that accepts the socket should also register the socket's terminal handlers.

 const server = net.createServer(socket => {